joesan/ros_project_template/README.md

 TODO: Documentation!

 ## Pre-requisite
-The project requires ROS Neotic and catkin, and is developed on Ubuntu 20.04 LTS.
+The project requires ROS Noetic and catkin, and is developed on Ubuntu 20.04 LTS.

 - To install ROS please follow the tutorials from [here](http://wiki.ros.org/action/fullsearch/ROS/Tutorials):

 - To install catkin please follow the tutorials from [here](http://wiki.ros.org/catkin?distro=indigo#Installing_catkin)

 ## How to build
-Before building please ensure ROS kinetic and catkin are installed.
+Before building please ensure ROS Noetic and catkin are installed.
 ```
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/